 While most programming is initiated and implemented through our Office of 21st Century Scholars, some is offered in collaboration with other departments, including Campus Ministry and Counseling and Consultation Services.

-Marian University's Community Mentoring Program connects sophomore and junior scholars with experienced professionals in greater Indianapolis.
+Marian University's Community Mentoring Program connects second-year and third-year scholars with experienced professionals in greater Indianapolis.
 Offering guidance and support, mentors are paired with scholars based on the scholar's career interests and the mentor's education and professional experience.

 The success of the Community Mentor Program relies on the dedication, motivation, and ability of those professionals who volunteer their time to mentor scholars as well as the scholar’s commitment and availability.
 Mentors and scholars are required to communicate at least once per month throughout the academic year.
 In addition to monthly meetings, mentors are encouraged to expose the scholars to a variety of opportunities that offer general guidance towards the scholar’s career aspirations, such as job shadowing and networking opportunities.

 Mentors are recruited by the director of the 21st Century Scholar program through networking and with assistance from the Board of Visitors and the Office of Alumni Relations.
 Working with the Office of Human Resources at Marian University, all mentors must complete a background check before volunteering to work with students.
 If you are interested in volunteering as a mentor, please contact the 21st Century Scholars office at Marian University at firstname.lastname@example.org.

 The relationship is established during Welcome Week with the goal of fostering an inclusive environment that helps scholars form relationships to other students and Marian University.
 The relationship is cultivated through the scholars’ first year where both the mentor and mentee share learning experiences through programming, service, and the formation of relationships.